metafizzy/flickity/README.md

   draggable: true,
   // enables dragging & flicking

+  dragThreshold: 3,
+  // number of pixels a user must scroll in the x direction
+  // to trigger a cellSelect event.
+  // Used on touch devices only.

   freeScroll: false,
   // enables content to be freely scrolled and flicked
   // without aligning cells